Skippeh/SatisfactoryHelper/README.md

 2. Make sure you've launched the custom version of Unreal Engine that you installed above.
 It can most likely be found in the start menu as ```Unreal Engine - CSS``` (CSS stands for Coffee Stain Studios).
 3. Right click FactoryGame.uproject and click ```Switch Unreal Engine Version...```, select ```4.22.3-CSS``` in the dropdown list.
 If you can't find it you can add it manually using the ```...``` button.
 Browse to the CSS version of Unreal Engine that you installed earlier.
 4. Right click the FactoryGame.uproject in the root of the repository and click ```Generate Visual Studio project files```.
+5. Create a file in the root directory called GamePath.txt and type in the filepath to Satisfactory installation.
-5. Open the generated .sln file with Visual Studio and compile both ```Development Editor``` and ```Shipping``` configurations selected.
+6. Open the generated .sln file with Visual Studio and compile both ```Development Editor``` and ```Shipping``` configurations selected.
 You can do a batch build (found under ```Build > Batch Build...``` in the window toolbar) to do both of them after eachother automatically.
 This will take some time.
-6. Open FactoryGame.uproject.
+7. Open FactoryGame.uproject.
 Make sure the selected unreal engine is still ```4.22.3-CSS```.
 7. Compile the modules if the question appears.
 8. Now you're ready to start developing.

 ### Playtesting/cooking mod
+1. Build the visual studio solution with the ```Shipping``` configuration if it's out of date.
+This will also copy the dll and pdb to the game's mods folder automatically.
-1. In the unreal editor click the Alpakit button in the top middle.
+2. In the unreal editor click the Alpakit button in the top middle.
-2. Configure the path to the game and check the ```Copy Mods to Game``` checkbox.
+3. Configure the path to the game and check the ```Copy Mods to Game``` checkbox.
 Check the ```Start Game``` checkbox if you want to launch the game after it's done cooking the mod.
-3. Add an array element to the Mods array.
+4. Add an array element to the Mods array.
-4. Set the name of the mod to ```SatisfactoryHelper``` and fill the rest of the fields with appropriate values (nothing is enforced except the Name field as it needs to match the folder name of the mod under ```Content/```).
+5. Set the name of the mod to ```SatisfactoryHelper``` and fill the rest of the fields with appropriate values (nothing is enforced except the Name field as it needs to match the folder name of the mod under ```Content/```).
-5. Open the ```Binaries/Win64``` folder and copy ```UE4-SatisfactoryHelper-Win64-Shipping.dll``` to the game's ```mods``` folder.
-Optionally also copy the symbols (.pdb) file if you need debugging symbols for troubleshooting crashes.
-   - NOTE: Make sure the shipping build is up to date in Visual Studio.
-     - Tip: If you're doing changes to code that's only executed in-game you don't need to compile the ```Development Editor``` configuration as well to save time.
-This does not include changes to headers however (that the engine is aware of by the use of UCLASS/UPROPERTY etc).
-Just build the ```Shipping``` configuration in Visual Studio and copy the .dll to the game's ```mods``` folder and launch the game normally.
 6. Click the ```Alpakit!``` button when you're ready to build.

 ### Common errors
 Here are some common errors and solutions/workarounds i've come across: